cosmos/cosmos-sdk/docs/getting-started/networks.md

 ### Keys & Accounts

 Each node's directory by default will not contain any keys or accounts.
 Each node's seed is located at `./build/<nodeN>/gaiacli/key_seed.json`.
-To interact with `gaiacli` and start querying or creating txs, you can add (recover) any given node's key, for example:
+To interact with `gaiacli` and start querying state or creating txs, you can add (recover) any given node's key, for example:

 ```shell
 cat ./build/node0/gaiacli/key_seed.json